harvard-lts/mps-viewer/README.md

 ### Mirador 3, pre and post React 17

 Mirador support for React 17, 18 and beyond might bring about some big changes in plugin development.
 In particular the major version of bump of [Material UI](https://mui.com/material-ui/getting-started/overview/) in Mirador will need to trickle down into plugins.
-Until this release we should continue to use [legacy Material UI components](https://v4.mui.com/system/basics/).
+Until Mirador adds that support, we should continue to use [legacy Material UI components](https://v4.mui.com/system/basics/).

-Additionally are certain things avoid right now to make further transitions in the future easier
+Additionally there are certain things we should avoid in our work today due to known issues/obsolecence:

 | Avoid | Reason | Prefer |
 | --- | --- | --- |